mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 The figure in the dark was unmistakable - Setre was here.

-"Cas, I thought I'd find you here" She called to hae.
+"Cas, I thought I'd find you here," she said.
 "Are you holding Kipnu here?
 Don't lie to me.
 I'll find out sooner or later."

 "So what if I am?"